 '20s Bob Haircut: This hairstyle seems pretty popular among Border agents, as many of them, including Chika, Haruka and even Mitsuru sport it.
 Even Kirie, who usually has long hair, gets a bowl cut when in Trigger Mode.
 Ai's haircut can too be considered a bowl cut of sorts, although it doesn't cover her forehead.
 Moira, one of the Neighbors, also sports one.

 The Ace: Jin has been referred to as the best in Border.

-All Your Powers Combined: The Trigger ability "Fullguard" (literally "Double Defense"), which requires 4 Trigger users to combine their powers, creating a shield strong enough to block an attack from the stronger, Aftokrator triggers.
+All Your Powers Combined: The Trigger ability "Fullguard" (literally "Double Defense"), which requires 4 Trigger users to combine their powers, creating a shield strong enough to block repeated attack from the very strong Aftokrator Triggers.

 Creature Hunter Organization: The Border Defense Agency against the aliens called Neighbors, whose members use the aliens' own Trion energy-powered weapons called Trigger. their members are people who have high trion levels.
 The BDA was formed specifically to defend against the neighbors, although it was revealed in the first episode that what they were fighting were actually just their drones called Trion Soldiers and that the neighbors are actually Humanoid Aliens.

 Death Seeker: Kuga has no reason left to live since his father's death.
 At least until Osamu gives him a new one.